bredele/vomit/README.md

 ### stream

 If you are trying to build applications with I/O bound (such as XHR, WebSockets, WebRTC, etc) wouldn't it be great if you could easily interface with all these things?
 Vomit favorite's junk food is [streams]().
 With streams, vomit allows you to incrementally build DOM nodes as soon as data is available.
-Imagine an Ajax streams that fetch some data on a third server and return a title:
+Imagine an Ajax streams that fetches some data on a third server and returns a title:

 ```js
 vomit('h1', ajax);
 ```
 This example is silly!
-Let's do something worth your time...what about an Ajax stream that fetch a list of junk food:
+Let's do something worth your time...what about an Ajax stream that fetches a list of junk food:

 ```js
 var stream = ajax()